 These stories contain examples of:

-- 23: Arc Words for the series, popping up quite frequently.
+- Arc Number: The number 23 pops up quite frequently.
 It's a way of leading Penelope to Patient 23, at the Heart of the City.

 - Apocalypse Cult: The Cult of Bedlam (comprised largely of Crazy Homeless People) and the Echo Chamber are twists on this, with one wanting the city turned even crazier than it already is, and the other wanting the city erased from existence.